PlayStation, the gaming console that forged the 21st century

 Playstation turns 30: part of the global imagination, encompassing art, design and culture, it has become the metaphor for a millennium in which we are all gamers.

 Released in 1997, Gran Turismo was the beginning of a series that has sold over 90 million copies.
-The original game alone sold around 10 million units – nearly matching the sales of the console it ran on, the first PlayStation.
+The original game alone sold around 10 million units – while the console it ran on, the first PlayStation, sold more than 100 million.
 This figure is three times the number of its direct competitor, the Nintendo 64, even if you round the latter up generously.
 The first PlayStation was a groundbreaking success, born out of a failed collaboration with Nintendo, and Gran Turismo has been the definitive racing simulator since the ’90s.

 The original PlayStation's catalog boasted franchises that became both commercial blockbusters and cultural landmarks: Metal Gear Solid, Resident Evil, Grand Theft Auto, and Tomb Raider.
 The latter made such an impact that Lara Croft even appeared in the visuals for U2's 1997 PopMart Tour – a time when the band could still claim to be the world's most relevant rock act.